 The card transaction can also include an unauthorised payment debited to the account pursuant to a recurring payment arrangement.

-What is a direct debit
+What is a recurring payment?

-Obtain a direct debit list
+Obtain a list of recurring payments

 Before you dispute a card transaction